unitartu-edu/yanu_description/README.md

 </tr>
 </table>

-Completed with the support by IT Acadamy Programme of Education and Youth Board of Estonia.
+Completed with the support by IT Academy Programme of Education and Youth Board of Estonia.